Shaping our open access policy

 Compliance of research organisations with the policy will form part of our monitoring activity.
 Research organisations no longer need to submit an annual open access compliance form.

-The details of our approach to monitoring compliance are being further developed as part of our wider M&E framework.
+The details of our approach to monitoring compliance are being further developed as part of our wider M&E activity.
 However, work undertaken so far suggests that we will be able to use existing data sources and there will not be a reporting requirement on research organisations.

 For more information on monitoring and compliance, see the UKRI open access policy and supplementary frequently asked questions (FAQs).